aaai-uc/aaai-uc.github.io/2022_scheduleDRAFT.md

 # Thanks

 Thank you to our speakers, faculty panelists, and graduate student panelists and mentors!
+(TENTATIVE / INCOMPLETE LISTS BELOW)

 ## Faculty Panelists
 Patricia Ordóñez, University of Puerto Rico Río Piedras